 The Vinyl Skyway – The creation of singer/songwriters Michael Hayes and Andy Santospago, In late 2012, Hayes and his family left Boston for Chicago; despite the distance, he and Santospago continue to craft new songs together between their two cities.
 Their influences range from Crowded House to Teenage Fanclub to Wilco, and their two albums rank among the best of those bands.
 Yes, it’s completely true!

-Mark Watson Band – It’s been nearly ten years since their last IPO Chicago appearance, but they’re back, and we’re mighty glad to have ‘em!
-Their now classic coulda…shoulda…woulda… CD earned rave reviews and international airplay for its modern pop rock sound, full of hooky choruses, big guitars, smart lyrics and a heaping helping of harmonies.
-They’re back in the studio with a new line up and some new music, featuring bigger guitars and more bite while retaining all the tunefulness of their previous work, and we can hardly wait to hear it!
+Mark Watson – Otherwise known as the leader of the Mark Watson Band, whose now classic coulda…shoulda…woulda… CD earned rave reviews and international airplay for its modern pop rock sound, full of hooky choruses, big guitars, smart lyrics and a heaping helping of harmonies.
+They’re back in the studio with a new line up and some new music, featuring bigger guitars and more bite while retaining all the tunefulness of their previous work.
+Watson and Band treated us to a sample of what they’ve been up to at last year’s IPO Chicago, and we can’t wait to hear some more this year!

-The Aaron Williams Band – Emerging from the studio (where they’ve been writing and recording with Grammy producer Johnny K), they come to IPO armed with new songs that carry infusions of classic, indie, and punk rock melded into an original sound they are proud to share with the world.
-Check out their latest single, “Ash,” and watch out for not one, but two, additional releases planned for later this year!
+Aaron Williams – Emerging from the studio (where he and the band have been writing and recording with Grammy producer Johnny K), they come to IPO armed with new songs that carry infusions of classic, indie, and punk rock melded into an original sound they are proud to share with the world.
+Check out the slew of singles they put out last year, and you’ll be hooked!

 Trolley – If you’re looking for a band who really understands the garage pop idiom, look no further than Trolley!
 Fans of L.A.
 Explosion-era Last and all things Paisley Underground will dig Trolley – plus, you gotta love a guy who simultaneously sings and chews gum a la John Lennon, as co-lead vocalist Paul Wall does.
-Their brand new full-length CD, Caught In The Darkness, continues in their tradition of out-doing themselves!
+Their latest full-length CD, Caught In The Darkness, continues in their tradition of out-doing themselves, and rose to the top of many a 2016 “best of” list!
 Lush orchestration with a touch of ‘60s soft pop influence underlies Trolley’s trademark melodies, harmonies and charging guitars, and makes this album their best yet!
 One of Milwaukee’s finest!

 Dave Rave – He began popping very powerfully indeed a near quarter century ago as part of the legendary Canadian bands Teenage Head and The Shakers, and has often been referred to as “The Canadian Nick Lowe.”
-In addition to being one of the most entertaining and hardworking powerpoppers around, he’s also been known to display his jazzy side on several collaborations with fellow Canadian singer/songwriter, Mark McCarron.
-A recent CD, Live With What You Know, was nominated for a Grammy, as was one of its songs, “Anne Marie”, and his latest CD, Sweet American Music, is quite probably his best ever!!
+A recent CD, Live With What You Know, was nominated for a Grammy, as was one of its songs, “Anne Marie.”
+In addition to being one of the most entertaining and hardworking power poppers around, he’s also extremely versatile, often displaying his jazzy/bluesy side on several collaborations with fellow Canadian singer/songwriter, Mark McCarron, including their latest Memphis Midnight, and recently showing a flair for ‘60s inspired soft-pop jangle on Radio Rave, his latest release with The Governors!
 From 2010 to 2014 he played 50 IPO festivals in a row (yes, you read that right), and he still plays many of them…and we look forward to many more.
 Thank you, Dave!!